matt2718/colorado-qb/_pages/info/start-a-team.md

 [packets](http://www.quizbowlpackets.com/) to practice on, and find out when the next [tournament](/tournaments/upcoming) is.

+If your school already has a Knowledge Bowl team, it's even easier to get started with quiz bowl---just read some quiz bowl questions at practice!
+We've written a summary of [the differences between the two formats]( /info/knowledge-bowl-comparison).

 If you have any questions, please contact us at
 <info@coloradoqb.org>.
 We're happy to help, and if possible, we can
 send out a current player to help you get set up.